 Treat yourself well.
 If my experience with law has thought me anything, morality is in the eye of the beholder.

 Ms. Tape, Attorney at Law

-Ms. Tape and I began to write each other often.
-As I was her last correspondence before passing away, Ms. Tape’s doorman sent me a letter informing me of her passing and attached the pedigree papers for her two dachshunds.
-That is way I address all of you today with Rascal and Beowulf at my sides.
+Because I was her last correspondence before she died, Ms. Tape’s doorman sent me a letter informing me of her passing and attached the pedigree papers for her two dachshunds.
+That is why I address all of you today with Rascal and Beowulf at my sides.

 Looking around, it is clear that Ms. Tape had an effect on us all.
-Among the many notable attendees, we have representatives from Mothers Against Dave and Buster’s sitting to my right, Barack and Michelle Obama sitting in the front row, and the entire Utah Jazz basketball team in the balcony.
+Among the many notable attendees, we have representatives from Feminists Against Barstool Sports sitting to my right, Barack and Michelle Obama sitting in the front row, and the entire Utah Jazz basketball team in the balcony.
 Ms. Tape would be pleased to know she made a lasting impact.

 On your way out, please feel free to take an item from the seven large tubs by the doors, all donated by Ms. Tape’s estate.
 From left to right, there are condoms, lube, vibrators, dildos, butt plugs, whips, and pamphlets on consent.
 In Ms. Tape’s words, “Go nuts.”